DUCK: Distance-based Unlearning via Centroid Kinematics: Experimental Results

-To assess the method's robustness concerning changes in the model architecture, we conducted experiments using various backbone architectures, specifically AllCNN, resnet18, resnet34, and resnet50 models.
+To assess the method's robustness against changes in the model architecture, we conducted experiments using various backbone architectures, specifically AllCNN, \texttt{resnet18}, \texttt{resnet34}, \texttt{resnet50} and ViT-b16 models.
 These models are listed in ascending order based on the number of parameters.
 The results regarding accuracy and AUS are detailed in Table~\ref{tab:arch}.
-Observing the outcomes, we note that as the model size increases, the AUS also increases.
-This trend is evident as the gap between the original and unlearned retain test accuracy decreases.
-We hypothesize that this occurrence is due to the larger number of weights available, leading to fewer weights shared for representing each class.
-Consequently, the impact of forgetting on retain test samples decreases with larger model architectures.
-Overall, DUCK represents a valid model-agnostic solution to machine unlearning problems.
-We report in Sec \ref{sec:supp_arch} the results of the architectural analysis in the CR scenario for the TinyImagenet.
+Means and standard deviations are calculated over 10 runs in the CR scenario, varying the forget class.
+Observing the outcomes, we note that even if the original model $\mathcal{A}^t_r$ increases due to a large number of parameters, the AUS remains stable.
+These results highlight how DUCK regardless of the size and type of model can perform efficiently the unlearning task ($\mathcal{A}^t_f = 0$) without affecting the original model accuracy.
+Overall, DUCK represents a valid model-agnostic efficient solution to machine unlearning problems.